Scott Weiland

-Early life and education
+Early life

-Weiland was born at Kaiser Hospital in San Jose, California, the son of Sharon (née Williams) and Kent Kline.
-From his father's side, he was of German descent.
-At age five, his stepfather David Weiland legally adopted him and Scott took his surname.
-Around that time, Weiland moved to Bainbridge Township, Ohio, where he later attended Kenston High School.
-He moved back to California as a teenager and attended Edison High School in Huntington Beach and Orange Coast College.
-Before devoting himself to music full-time, he worked as a paste up artist for the Los Angeles Daily Journal legal newspaper.
+Weiland was born Scott Richard Kline at Kaiser Hospital in San Jose, California, on October 27, 1967, the son of Sharon (née Williams) and Kent Kline.
+His father had German ancestry.
+He was raised Catholic.
+At the age of five, he was legally adopted by his stepfather David Weiland and subsequently took his surname.
+Around the same time, he moved to Bainbridge Township, Ohio, where he attended Kenston High School.

-At the age of 12, Weiland was allegedly raped by an older male who had invited him to his house.
-He wrote in his autobiography Not Dead & Not For Sale that he repressed the memory until it returned to him in therapy decades later.
+According to Robert DeLeo, when he was younger, Scott was in choir.
+At the age of 12, while living in Ohio, he was raped by an older male who invited him to his house; he wrote in his autobiography Not Dead & Not For Sale that he repressed the memory until it returned to him in therapy decades later.